 Elements of B2B Customer Value Proposition

-The following elements are listed from the lowest to the highest layers of the pyramid.
+The following elements are listed in order of their position on the pyramid, from lowest to highest.

-- Meeting functional needs of the customers.
-You can achieve this element by producing and innovating good quality products or reducing costs.
+Meeting the functional needs of customers requires producing and innovating good quality products or reducing costs.

-- Tackling your customer’s individual value can help to increase your customer value.
+Appealing to the individual value of your customers can help increase overall customer value.

-- You can do this by appealing to the buyer’s personal and career goals, such as network expansion, growth and development opportunities and more.
+You can cater to a buyer’s personal and career goals by discussing network expansion, growth and development opportunities and more.
 Customers will indubitably recognise your efforts in furthering their best interests.

-- You can also increase your customer value by inspiring people through your visions, hope as well as social responsibility.
+You can also increase your customer value by empowering people through your visions and aspirations and demonstrating social responsibility.

 How to Improve Customer Value Proposition Strategy